Before getting married or forming a civil partnership, you must both give notice of your intention in your local registration district.

 current council tax bill,

-a letter from the property owner confirming residency for at least seven clear days immediately prior to the date of your notice appointment (this letter must state that the person providing the letter is the owner or proprietor of the property, along with their name and address and their own utility/council tax bill.
+a letter from the property owner/tenant confirming residency for at least seven clear days immediately prior to the date of your notice appointment (this letter must state that the person providing the letter is the owner/proprietor/tenant of the property, along with their name and address and their own utility/council tax bill.
 It must be signed by them).

-- If previously married: a Decree Absolute or death certificate of the former spouse (if the document is in a foreign language, this must include a third-party, signed and dated English translation).
-If you have a digital PDF copy of your UK Decree Absolute, we will need to see the accompanying email from the court.
-If your Decree Absolute is in a different name than the one you are currently using please contact us for further advice.
+- If previously married: a Decree Absolute/Final Order or death certificate of the former spouse (if the document is in a foreign language, this must include a third-party, signed and dated English translation).
+If you have a digital PDF copy of your UK Decree Absolute/Final Order, we will need to see the accompanying email from the court.
+If your Decree Absolute/Final Order is in a different name than the one you are currently using please contact us for further advice.
 Foreign divorces will incur an additional fee of either £50 or £75,depending on whether it can be dealt with by our office or if it needs. approval from the General Register Office.

 - An interpreter who can speak and read both English and your language fluently if either of you can’t understand of speak English (you cannot interpret for each other.